aitoehigie/sennder_project/README.md

 ## Tech stack
 - Flask Microframework
-- Gunicorn (a battle test WSGI server that runs the API [api.py]): this is a production ready WSGI server and is better than anything I could have written myself.
+- Gunicorn (a battle test WSGI server that runs the API [app.py]): this is a production ready WSGI server.
-- Ratelimiting library to prevent abuse from consummers of the API.
-This limits requests to 5 requests/15 minutes.
-- WSGI CORS Middleware library: I incorporated this into my REST API framework to enable Cross Site Origin Requests.
-As CORS is the standard way to do cross domain AJAX calls (for browsers that support it).

 #### Caching